-As a U.S. company, we are required to comply with the economic sanctions and embargo programs administered by the Office of Foreign Assets Control ("OFAC") and similar multi-national bodies and governmental agencies worldwide, and the Foreign Corrupt Practices Act ("FCPA").
-OFAC places restrictions on the sale or export of certain products and services to certain countries and persons, including most recently to Russia, Belarus, and portions of Ukraine.
+We are required to comply with regulations administered by multi-national bodies and governmental agencies worldwide including, but not limited to, the economic sanctions and embargo programs administered by the Office of Foreign Assets Control ("OFAC"), and the Foreign Corrupt Practices Act ("FCPA").
+OFAC places restrictions on the sale or export of certain products and services to certain countries and persons.
 A violation of a sanction or embargo program, or of the FCPA, or similar laws prohibiting certain payments to governmental officials, could subject us, and individual employees, to a regulatory enforcement action as well as significant civil and criminal penalties which could adversely impact our business and operations.